shvets/linux_provision/presentation/virtualization/03-docker/slides.md

 ## How it works?

-* Docker needs to be run with root privelege.
+* Docker needs to be run with root privilege.

 Docker DOESN’T write into the image.
 Instead, it creates a layer with each Dockerfile line on top of the existing image, which contains the modifications you made to the filesystem.
 Migrating from a previous state of filesystem to